libitx/vue-money-button/readme.md

 ```

 The above step is recommended but optional.
 It adds the component to Vue globally,
-and also attaches `this.$getMoneyButton()` to all your Vue instances.
+and also attaches `$getMoneyButton()` to all your Vue instances.
+Alternatively
-Alternatively you can skip the above step, and add Money Button to your
+you can skip the above step, and add Money Button to your components where
-components where required (although you don't get access to IMB this way).
+required (although you don't get access to IMB this way).

 ```vue
 <script>